Git-Slayer-Game/documentation/docs/user-experience.md

-Here is a draft for `user-experience.md`, focusing on providing a seamless gamification experience that enhances productivity without interrupting or distracting users:

----

 # Git Slayer - User Experience Guide

 The **Git Slayer Game** aims to enhance the developer experience on GitHub/GitLab through subtle, non-intrusive gamification.
 This guide provides an overview of the intended user experience, including leveling paths, item rewards, and example gameplay scenarios.
 Our priority is to ensure that **Git Slayer** complements daily workflows without disrupting the developer's focus or adding unnecessary complexity.